About Us

 2023

-Focus on Earth observation and international growth
+Focus on Earth Observation and international growth

 With Claudio on board and market research in hand, a strategic use case emerges: Earth observation via stratosphere.
 Throughout 2023 Involve Space dedicates efforts to optimizing balloons for long‑duration flights, developing advanced onboard control software, lowering operating costs versus traditional satellites.